QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 It applies a function to each row/column and returns a series.

-This function can be some built-in functions like `max`, a `lambda` function, or user-defined function.
+This function can be some built-in functions like the `max` function, a `lambda` function, or a user-defined function.

-Here is an example using `max` function
+Here is an example using the `max` function

 ```{code-cell} python3
 df[['year', 'POP', 'XRAT', 'tcgdp', 'cc', 'cg']].apply(max)
 ```

-This line of code apply `max` function to all selected columns.
+This line of code applies the `max` function to all selected columns.

 `lambda` function is often used with `df.apply()` method